My account was closed/deleted. Why?

 You did not use your account for over a year (signed in once).

-Accounts that have not been used for over a year will be deleted.
+Accounts that did not get used for over a year will be deleted.

 The email address in your account is not valid anymore.
 This includes temp/spam email addresses.